Aladdin (2019 film): Plot

-Jafar discovers Aladdin's identity and throws him into the palace moat, knowing that if he survives, it will prove that he has the lamp.
-The Genie saves Aladdin, costing him his second wish.
+When Jafar discovers Aladdin's identity, he kidnaps Aladdin and throws him into the palace moat and into the sea, knowing that if he survives, it will prove that he has the lamp.
+The Genie rescues Aladdin, costing him his second wish.
 Once rescued, Aladdin returns to the palace and destroys Jafar's magic cobra staff, ending his spell over the Sultan and revealing his plot.
 Jafar is then arrested and imprisoned in the dungeons.
 The Sultan allows Aladdin to marry Jasmine.
 Aladdin goes back on his promise to free the Genie, feeling uncertain of being able to keep up his charade without him.
-Dismayed that Aladdin wants to continue living a lie, the Genie retreats to his lamp in disappointment.
+Dismayed that his new friend will continue living a lie, the Genie retreats to the lamp.

 Freed by his parrot sidekick Iago, Jafar steals the lamp and becomes the Genie's new master.
 He uses his first wish to become sultan and his second one to become the world's most powerful sorcerer.
-Jafar then exposes Aladdin, exiles him and Abu to a frozen wasteland, and threatens to kill the Sultan and Dalia unless Jasmine agrees to marry him.
-At the wedding, Jasmine rescues the lamp from Jafar and jumps onto the magic carpet to escape with Aladdin and Abu, who had been rescued from the frozen wasteland by the magic carpet, after the Genie sent it behind Jafar's back.
-Attacked by Jafar using a sand twister to recaptured Aladdin and Jasmine and destroy the magic carpet.
+Jafar then exposes Aladdin, exiling him and Abu to a frozen wasteland, and tortures the Sultan and Dalia until Jasmine agrees to marry him.
+The Genie secretly teleports the magic carpet to rescue Aladdin and Abu behind Jafar's back.
+At the wedding, as Aladdin returns to Agrabah, Jasmine steals the lamp from Jafar and jumps onto the magic carpet.
+Jafar then uses a sand twister to recapture Aladdin and Jasmine and destroy the magic carpet.

-Aladdin taunts Jafar for being second in power to the Genie, goading him into using his last wish to become "the most powerful being in the universe".
+As Jafar holds Jasmine, Dalia, and the Sultan under his magic, Aladdin taunts Jafar for being second in power to the Genie, goading him into using his last wish to become "the most powerful being in the universe".
 Jafar turns into a genie and becomes trapped inside his own lamp, dragging Iago with him, and the Genie banishes them to the Cave of Wonders.
 Abu rescues the magic carpet and Genie fixes it up.
-Aladdin keeps his promise and uses his last wish to free the Genie, allowing him to live as a human.
+Jasmine, Dalia, and the Sultan are freed from Jafar's magic.
+The Genie encourages Aladdin to use his third wish to regain his royal title and legally marry Jasmine.
+Aladdin instead keeps his promise and frees the Genie by using his last wish, allowing him to live as a human.
+Dalia, the Genie, and the Sultan know that Jasmine loves Aladdin.
 The Sultan crowns Jasmine the new sultana-regnant, no longer bound to marry a prince, and she and Aladdin marry.
-The Genie marries Dalia and they start a family and explore the world together, with the Genie becoming the mariner who is telling his children the story about Aladdin in the beginning of the film.
+Meanwhile, the Genie marries Dalia, and they start a family as they explore the world together.